Frequently Asked Questions

 Security & Compliance

-Yes, Spinach AI is compliant with both GDPR and HIPAA, ensuring secure and compliant handling of user data and healthcare information.
-[Source]
+Yes, Spinach AI is fully compliant with GDPR and HIPAA, meeting strict requirements for data privacy and protection of sensitive health information. (source)

 Competition & Comparison